glenn20/mp-image-tool-esp32/README.md

 Eg. `mp-image-tool-esp32 a0 --fs mkfs vfs --fs put ./rootfs/* /` will create a new littlefs filesystem on the 'vfs' partition and initialise it with the files from `./rootfs/` on the local computer.

+`--fs` commands will swallow any non-option arguments following, so use `--` to separate them if needed, eg:

+- `mp-image-tool-esp32 --fs ls /lib /bin -- firmware.bin` or
+- `mp-image-tool-esp32 firmware.bin --fs ls /lib /bin`.

 You can also use [`littlefs-python`](https://github.com/jrast/littlefs-python) to build filesystem partitions on your computer and flash them to the device,